rashidwassan/today-i-learned/devops/chef.md

 - Chef-starter contains chef-repo (.chef, cookbooks, roles).
 - Download WinSCP and login to your Linux machine (server).
 - Copy chef-repo to server using WinSCP (drag & drop).
+- Now the chef-repo/.chef/ contains config.rb which has the URL.
+- To check chef-server-URL, cat config.rb

+### Checking The Connection
+- knife ssl check
+- it should give o/p 'successfully verified certificates from 'api.chef.io''.

+### At this point, our workstation is connected to server.

+## Setting Up a Node